awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 ## AWS Config Rules<a name="aws-config-rules"></a>

 An AWS Config rule represents your desired configuration settings for specific AWS resources or for an entire AWS account\.
-If a resource does not pass a rule check, AWS Config flags the resource and the rule as noncompliant, and AWS Config notifies you through Amazon SNS\.
+If a resource does not pass a rule check, AWS Config flags the resource and the rule as *noncompliant*, and AWS Config notifies you through Amazon SNS\.
+The following are the possible evaluation results for an AWS Config rule:

-After you activate a rule, AWS Config compares your resources to the conditions of the rule\.
-After this initial evaluation, AWS Config continues to run evaluations each time one is triggered\.
-The evaluation triggers are defined as part of the rule, and they can include the following types:
-+ Configuration changes – AWS Config triggers the evaluation when any resource that matches the rule's scope changes in configuration\.
-The evaluation runs after AWS Config sends a configuration item change notification\.
-+ Periodic – AWS Config runs evaluations for the rule at a frequency that you choose \(for example, every 24 hours\)\.
++ `COMPLIANT` \- the rule passes the conditions of the compliance check\.
++ `NON_COMPLIANT` \- the rule fails the conditions of the compliance check\.
++ `ERROR` \- the one of the required/optional parameters is not valid, not of the correct type, or is formatted incorrectly\.
++ `NOT_APPLICABLE` \- used to filter out resources that the logic of the rule cannot be applied to\.
+For example, the [alb\-desync\-mode\-check](https://docs.aws.amazon.com/config/latest/developerguide/alb-desync-mode-check.html) rule only checks Application Load Balancers, and ignores Network Load Balancers and Gateway Load Balancers\.

 There are two types of rules: AWS Config Managed Rules and AWS Config Custom Rules\.
 For more information about the structure of rule definitions and rule metadata, see [Components of an AWS Config Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_components.html)\.

 ### AWS Config Managed Rules<a name="aws-config-managed-rules"></a>

-Managed rules are predefined, customizable rules created by AWS Config\.
+AWS Config Managed Rules are predefined, customizable rules created by AWS Config\.
 For a list of managed rules, see [List of AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html)\.

 ### AWS Config Custom Rules<a name="aws-config-custom-rules"></a>

-Custom rules are rules that you can create using either Guard or AWS Lambda functions\.
-Guard \([Guard GitHub Repository](https://github.com/aws-cloudformation/cloudformation-guard)\) is a policy\-as\-code language that allows you to write policies that are enforced by AWS Config Custom Policy rules\.
-AWS Lambda uses custom code that you upload to evaluate a custom rule\.
-It is invoked by events that are published to it by an event source, which AWS Config invokes when the custom rule is initiated\.
+AWS Config Custom Rules are rules that you create from scratch\.
+There are two ways to create AWS Config custom rules: with Lambda functions \([AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function)\) and with Guard \([Guard GitHub Repository](https://github.com/aws-cloudformation/cloudformation-guard)\), a policy\-as\-code language\.
+AWS Config custom rules created with AWS Lambda are called *AWS Config Custom Lambda Rules* and AWS Config custom rules created with Guard are called *AWS Config Custom Policy Rules*\.

 For a walkthrough showing how to create AWS Config Custom Policy Rules, see [Creating AWS Config Custom Policy Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_cfn-guard.html)\.
 For a walkthrough showing how to create AWS Config Custom Lambda Rules, see [Creating AWS Config Custom Lambda Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_lambda-functions.html)\.

+### Trigger Types<a name="aws-config-rules-trigger"></a>

+After you add a rule to your account, AWS Config compares your resources to the conditions of the rule\.
+After this initial evaluation, AWS Config continues to run evaluations each time one is triggered\.
+The evaluation triggers are defined as part of the rule, and they can include the following types:

+**Configuration changes**
+AWS Config runs evaluations for the rule when there is a resource that matches the rule's scope and there is a change in configuration of the resource\.
+The evaluation runs after AWS Config sends a configuration item change notification\.
+You choose which resources initiate the evaluation by defining the rule's *scope*\.
+The scope can include the following:
++ One or more resource types
++ A combination of a resource type and a resource ID
++ A combination of a tag key and value
++ When any recorded resource is created, updated, or deleted AWS Config runs the evaluation when it detects a change to a resource that matches the rule's scope\.
+You can use the scope to define which resources initiate evaluations\.

+**Periodic**
+AWS Config runs evaluations for the rule at a frequency that you choose; for example, every 24 hours\.

+**Hybrid**
+Some rules have both configuration change and periodic triggers\.
+For these rules, AWS Config evaluates your resources when it detects a configuration change and also at the frequency that you specify\.

+### Evaluation modes<a name="aws-config-rules-proactive-detective"></a>

+There are two evaluation modes for AWS Config rules:

+**Proactive**
+Use proactive evaluation to evaluate resources before they have been deployed\.
+This allows you to evaluate whether a set of resource properties, if used to define an AWS resource, would be COMPLIANT or NON\_COMPLIANT given the set of proactive rules that you have in your account in your Region\.
+For more information, see [Evaluation modes](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html#aws-config-rules-evaluation-modes)\.
+For a list of managed rules that support proactive evaluation, see [List of AWS Config Managed Rules by Evaluation Mode](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-evaluation-mode.html)\.
+Proactive rules do not remediate resources that are flagged as NON\_COMPLIANT or prevent them from being deployed\.

+**Detective**
+Use detective evaluation to evaluate resources that have already been deployed\.
+This allows you to evaluate the configuration settings of your existing resources\.

 ## Multi\-Account Multi\-Region Data Aggregation<a name="multi-account-multi-region-data-aggregation"></a>